Monkeypox

 If your test result is positive, stay isolated until your rash has healed, all scabs have fallen off, and a fresh layer of intact skin has formed.

-If you have a rash and believe it could be monkeypox, please see your healthcare provider.
+If you have a rash and believe it could be mpox, please see your healthcare provider.
 If you have questions you can call the DCHD Wellness line at (484) 276-2100 or via email at Email: DelcoWellness@co.delaware.pa.us.

-Protect yourself from getting monkeypox
+Protect yourself from getting mpox

 WHAT TO AVOID?